AI-UN-SDG5/AI-UN-SDG5-GenAI-API/README.md

 9. For this project, add a service account with "Owner" rights and create a json service account credentials file for this service account.
 10. Encode this variable as a base64 string and save for later.
 11. Create a Gemini API key for this GCP project and save for later.
+12. Create a GCP Cloud storage bucket to store generated images and save the name of this bucket for later.
 12. Create a .env file and add the respective variables which can be seen in the .env.example file:
     - GEMINI_API_KEY=
+    - GCP_IMAGE_BUCKET
     - GCP_SA_KEY_STRING=
     - GOOGLE_PROJECT_ID=
     - GOOGLE_PROJECT_NAME=